I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 - Wider sex = Used to refer to a definition of sex that includes cisgender people + trans people with GRCs.
 For example, woman would be cisgender women and trans women with GRCs.
 - Acquired gender = The gender a trans person identifies as.
 - Transgender person = A Person who does not identify as the gender they were assigned at birth and as a result has the protected characteristic of gender reassignment.
-- Cisgender person = A person who does identify as the gender they were assigned at birth and as a result has the protected characteristic of sex.
+- Cisgender person = A person who does identify as the gender they were assigned at birth.

 - Gender Recognition Act 2004: Referred to as the GRA throughout.
 - Gender Recognition Certificate: A certificate that states a trans person is legally their acquired gender which is issued under the GRA.
 Referred to as a GRC throughout.